You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 Ultram is a drug marketed by Janssen Pharms and Valeant Pharms and is included in two NDAs.

 The generic ingredient in ULTRAM is tramadol hydrochloride.
 There are thirty-six drug master file entries for this compound.
-Forty-five suppliers are listed for this compound.
+Forty-one suppliers are listed for this compound.
 Additional details are available on the tramadol hydrochloride profile page.

 AI Deep Research